IBM/maximo-labs/MkDocs/apm_8.7/docs/utilities_Failure_Probability.md

 2. Run the second cell to define the sensor readings columns to be considered in the model

-3. !!!DOES THIS CELL NEED TO BE UNCOMMENTED TO GET THE FAILURE DATA
+3. Skip the next few cells until you reach the `How to Custom Model` section.
+In this section, we customize the pipeline settings and the models to be considered.

-4. Run the next cell to import the models to be tested and trained
+4. Run the first cell to import the necessary models for the pipeline

-5. Run the next cell to view the asset group the desired features will be used in the model training pipeline.
+5. Run the next cell to transform the desired features and define some additional settings for the pipeline.
+Some of these settings include determining which models to consider and how to process the features

+6. Skip the next cell, those are some alternate settings.

-6. Run the next cell to define the model settings for the Pipeline.
+7. Run the next cell to define the pipeline and standard settings for the modeling process

-!!give more info????

-7. Run the next cell to train the model.
-Some models take time to train.
+8. Run the next cell to train the model.
+This cell can take some time for some models.

-8. Once that process is complete, run the next cell to view the resulting dataframe

-9. Run the following cell to register the model to your asset group by running the next cell
+9. Once this process is complete, run the following cell to register the model to your asset group.

 10. Finally, Run the next cell to enable it and determine how often it will be run in monitor.
 This is the last cell to be run in this notebook.